North Atlantic right whale: Ship strikes

 The single greatest danger to this species is injury sustained from ship strikes.
 Between 1970 and October 2006, 37% of all recorded North Atlantic right whale deaths were attributed to collisions.
 During the years 1999–2003, incidents of mortality and serious injury attributed to ship strikes averaged 1 per year.
 For the years 2004–2006, that number increased to 2.6.
-Additionally, it is possible that the official figures actually underestimate the actual ship-strike mortality rates, since whales struck in offshore areas may never be sighted due to low search effort.
+Additionally, it is possible that the official figures underestimate the actual ship-strike mortality rates, since whales struck in offshore areas may never be sighted due to low search effort.

-In 2002, the International Maritime Organization shifted the location of the Traffic Separation Scheme (TSS, i.e. shipping lanes) in the Bay of Fundy (and approaches) from an area with the highest density of North Atlantic right whales to an area of lower density.
+In 2003, the International Maritime Organization shifted the location of the Traffic Separation Scheme (TSS, i.e. shipping lanes) in the Bay of Fundy (and approaches) from an area with the highest density of North Atlantic right whales to an area of lower density.
 This was the first time the IMO had changed a TSS to help protect marine mammals.
 In 2006, the US National Oceanic and Atmospheric Administration (NOAA) established a set of recommended vessel routes to reduce ship strikes in four important eastern-US right whale habitats.
 In 2007, and again on June 1, 2009, NOAA changed the TSS servicing Boston to reduce vessel collisions with right whales and other whale species.
 NOAA estimated that implementing an "Area To Be Avoided" (ATBA) and narrowing the TSS by 1 nmi would reduce the relative risk of right whale ship strikes by 74% during April–July (63% from the ATBA and 11% from the narrowing of the TSS).
 In 2008, the National Marine Fisheries Service (NMFS) and NOAA enacted a series of vessel speed restrictions to reduce ship collisions with North Atlantic right whales for ships in certain areas along the East Coast of the United States in order to reduce the probability of fatal ship strikes.